goodguyry/AriaComponents/src/MenuBar/README.md

 Callback to run after the component is destroyed.

 **config.onPopupInit** `Function`
-Callback to run after Popup initializes.
+Callback to run after a Popup initializes.

 **config.onPopupStateChange** `Function`
-Callback to run after Popup state is updated.
+Callback to run after a Popup state is updated.

 **config.onPopupDestroy** `Function`
-Callback to run after Popup is destroyed.
+Callback to run after a Popup is destroyed.

 ## Methods